limitedmage/taskmilk/readme.txt

 TaskMilk
-A Remember the Milk extension for Google Chrome
+A Remember the Milk extension for Google Chrome (previously known as ChromeMilk)

 TaskMilk lets you access your tasks right from your Chrome toolbar.
 Clicking the button can show a popup with RTM's iGoogle, Gmail, or iPhone gadgets, or just open the RTM page when clicked.